Introduction of Sequential Circuits

 Practicing the following questions will help you test your knowledge.
 All questions have been asked in GATE in previous years or in GATE Mock Tests.
 It is highly recommended that you practice them.

 This article is contributed by Mithlesh Upadhyay.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.